 The poster's subject matter is the choice of the participants.
 A listing of the original data, a description of the method of collection, and the purpose of the experiment should be securely taped to the back of the poster.
 (Cite references for published data.)

 Be sure the poster itself gives no information that identifies the students, teacher, school or district.
-A separate entry form must accompany each poster.
+Identification information will be provided through the online entry form that accompanies each poster.

 Only first-, second-, third-, fourth-place, and honorable mention winners will be notified personally.
 The Science Outreach Center website will announce the Pennsylvania winners in April.
 The ASA web site will announce national winners in August.

 Students may work individually or in teams.
 For the K-3 category, a team may consist of up to an entire class.
 For the other categories, the team may have up to four students.
 The highest grade represented by any team member will determine the entry category.

 All posters submitted become the property of the competition organizers as a "work for hire" under the copyright act, and will not be returned.
 Submission of posters constitutes consent to use winner's names, likenesses, and entries for editorial, advertising, and publicity purposes.